hmxf/UPSeries-Ubuntu_Configure/README.md

-# UPSquared Series RT Kernel Build Guide
+# UPSquared Series RT Kernel and ROS Install Guide

-This Document is a ROS Install Guide from BareMetal UPSquared Series Development Board.
+This Document is a RT Kernel and ROS Install Guide from Bare Metal UPSquared Series Development Board.

 Scripts should be Used for Documents' References.